 Architecture

-PocketJS is a JSX UI stack that runs the same app on real Sony PSP hardware, in PPSSPP, in the browser, and under headless Bun.
-It gets there with one principle: one Rust core, one JSX app, one layout engine everywhere.
+PocketJS is a JSX UI stack that runs apps on real Sony PSP and PS Vita hardware, in PPSSPP and Vita3K, in desktop/browser hosts, and under headless Bun.
+It gets there with one principle: one Rust core, framework-specific JS adapters, one layout engine everywhere.

-The JavaScript side is Solid driven through its universal renderer — no DOM, no virtual DOM.
-The rendering, layout, styling, animation, and text engine is a single no_std Rust crate (pocketjs-core) that is compiled twice: once to MIPS for the PSP, once to wasm32 for the browser and tests.
+The JavaScript side can be Solid, Vue Vapor, or Octane.
+Solid uses its universal renderer; Vue Vapor uses a Vapor renderer adapter and a tiny DOM-shaped facade for Vue's helpers; Octane compiles JSX and hooks to static host plans plus dynamic slots whose driver (renderer-octane.ts) targets the native tree directly, with no DOM shim.
+The rendering, layout, styling, animation, and text engine is a single no_std Rust crate (pocketjs-core) compiled for each host: MIPS for PSP, ARM for Vita, wasm32 for browser/tests, and the desktop target for wgpu.
 Styling is a build-time Tailwind subset; fonts are baked into atlases at build time.
 This page explains how the pieces fit together and why each choice was made.

 The pipeline